chainsawriot/mannheim_computational/README.md

 File -> New Project -> Version Control -> Repo URL: https://github.com/chainsawriot/mannheim_computational.git

-You may also our [rstudio.cloud project](https://rstudio.cloud/project/272694)
+You may also use the [rstudio.cloud project](https://rstudio.cloud/project/272694)

 # Reading